MissingMaps/blog/2016_12_22_opensignal-data.md

 When I put this data into GIS, I coded the dBm values into signal strength categories.
 I found several different scales for this, so I ended up with the following "compromise":

--113 to -101: Very poor
+-113 to -101: Very poor<br />
--100 to -86: Weak
+-100 to -86: Weak<br />
--85 to -71: Good
+-85 to -71: Good<br />
 -70 to -51: Excellent

+### Lat/long

-- Lat/long: Because we set the phones up in the US, I discarded any lat/long pairings taken outside of West Africa.
+Because we set the phones up in the US, I discarded any lat/long pairings taken outside of West Africa.

 This gave me a clean dataset ready to be saved as a Windows CSV and loaded into GIS.